 Lease Termination: Tenants who violate lease terms, fail to complete required recertification, submit false or incomplete information, or fail to pay rent may be subject to termination of tenancy.
-Prior to termination, Housing Kitsap will issue a written notice specifying the violation, the corrective action required (if applicable), and the timeline to respond or cure the issue, in accordance landlord-tenant law.
+Prior to termination, Housing Kitsap will issue a written notice specifying the violation, the corrective action required (if applicable), and the timeline to respond or cure the issue, in accordance with USDA-RD and landlord-tenant law.

-Loss of Rental Assistance: For tenants receiving rental assistance, failure to comply with annual recertification requirements (such as income verification or household updates) may result in temporary or permanent loss of rental subsidy, with rent adjusted to the full contract rent.
+Loss of Rental Assistance: For tenants receiving rental assistance, failure to comply with annual recertification requirements (such as income verification or household updates) may result in temporary or permanent loss of rental subsidy, with rent adjusted to the Note Rate or full contract rent.
 Tenants will receive written notice prior to any subsidy adjustment.